 docker run -d --name=scrypted \ -v /volume1/docker/scrypted:/server/volume \ --net=host \ --restart always \ koush/scrypted

-After you click OK on STEP 11, select your “Install Scrypted” Task then click the “Run” tab.
-You will be asked to run Install Scrypted – click Yes.
+After you click Submit on STEP 13, select your “Install Scrypted” Task then click the “Run” tab.
+You will be asked to run Install Scrypted – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

-Now open your browser and type in your HTTPS/SSL certificate like this https://scrypted.yourname.synology.me In my case it’s https://scrypted.mariushosting.synology.me If everything goes right, you will see the Scrypted Management Console.
+Now open your browser and type in your HTTPS/SSL certificate like this https://scrypted.yourname.synology.me In my case it’s https://scrypted.mariushosting.synology.me If everything goes right, you will see the Scrypted Login page.
 Add your own Username and your own Password then click Log In.
 Follow the instructions in the image below.

-If you want to set up your Surveillance Cameras read the full documentation.
+Your Scrypted dashboard at a glance!
+If you want to set up your Surveillance Cameras read the Scrypted Full Documentation.

 Note: Find out how to update the Scrypted container with the latest image.